Information on the Call for Proposals for PRACE Preparatory Access.

 |Access start date||Up to 2-3 weeks after submission||Access is provided starting approx. 45-60 calendar days after the cut-off date.

 Please note that access of the December cut-off date may be slightly delayed due to Christmas break

 The process to access resources after the communication of the decision on allocation is two-fold:

 - Awardees are asked to confirm their availability and readiness to use the awarded resources during the stated period of time

 - Access is provided after receipt of a positive reply

 The allocation decision, including the type of access, start/end dates, duration and the resources awarded is not open for negotiation.

-As detailed in the Term of Access of the Call for Proposals, “the award of Preparatory Access proposals of types A, B and C is limited by the amount of resources available.
-For type C, there are also limitations regarding the availability of the support from experts (in terms of staff hours) and the type of expertise required.”
+As detailed in the Terms of Reference of the Call for Proposals for Preparatory Access, “the award of Preparatory Access proposals of Types A, B, C and D is limited by the amount of resources available.
+For type C and D, there are also limitations regarding the availability of the support from experts (in terms of staff hours) and the type of expertise required.”